 Best Elephant Ears Recipe

-Who's ready for a little blast from the past?
-If you've gone to a carnival, state fair, or any other similar event, then you've likely passed one of those great-smelling stands that read "Elephant Ears" in colorful letters.
-Just saying the name aloud literally fills our nostrils with a sweet, sugary aroma and a little throwback of childhood.
-Back in the day, we would have to beg our parents to let us stop at the stand to get that little slice of heaven (and a sugar high), but as adults, we can actually make these sweet desserts on our own.
+Who's ready for a blast from the past?
+If you've gone to a carnival, state fair, or any similar event, you've likely passed one of those great-smelling food stands with wooden boards which have "Elephant Ears" painted on them in colorful letters.
+Just saying the name aloud literally fills our nostrils with a sugary aroma — a little throwback to childhood.
+Back in the day, we'd beg our parents to let us stop at the stand to get that little slice of heaven (and a sugar high).
+But as adults, we can make these sweet desserts on our own.
 See?
 Being a grown-up has its perks!

-Recipe developer Miriam Hahn of YouCare-SelfCare is one of the most talented recipe developers out there, and she knocked this recipe out of the park.
+Recipe developer Miriam Hahn of YouCare-SelfCare is one of the most talented recipe developers out there and she knocked this recipe out of the park.
 "I love that this mimics theme park and fair food!
 It is an easy way for you to feel like a kid again," she raves.
 We couldn't agree more.
-Keep reading to find out how to whip up this fantastic treat in your very own kitchen!

 Gather the ingredients for elephant ears

-The first thing you will need to do is gather all of the necessary ingredients needed to make these elephant ears.
-That means you will need to take a trip to the grocery store or order your stuff online.
-For starters, you will need milk and salt.
-Then, be sure to grab sugar, and toss it in your cart.
-You will also need butter and active dry yeast.
-The remaining items are pretty standard, and you may already have them at home, so be sure to double check.
+The first thing you'll need to do is gather all of the necessary ingredients needed to make these elephant ears.
+That means you'll need to take a trip to the grocery store or order your stuff online.
+For starters, you'll need milk and salt.
+Then, grab sugar, butter, and active dry yeast.
+The remaining items are pretty standard.
+In fact, you may already have them at home so be sure to double check.
 Those items include all-purpose flour, cinnamon, and oil.

 Melt the butter

 Now that you have all of your ingredients in front of you, it's time to begin.
 Start by pulling out a small pot and adding the milk and salt.
-Then, toss in 1 ½ tablespoons of sugar and the butter.
+Then, toss in the butter and 1½ tablespoons of sugar.
 Place the pot on your stove, and turn the heat to medium-low.
-Continue cooking for a few minutes until the butter melts, and remember to stir occasionally.
+Continue cooking for a few minutes until the butter melts, remembering to stir occasionally.

-Once you've allowed the mixture to cool for 10 minutes, go ahead and add your active dry yeast to the pot.
-Stir everything together, and then let the mixture sit for another 10 minutes.
-Again, it's your choice as to whether or not you want to use a timer or just watch the clock.
+Once you've allowed the mixture to cool for 10 minutes, go ahead and add the active dry yeast to the pot.
+Stir everything together and let the mixture sit for another 10 minutes.
 "The active dry yeast takes about 10 minutes to activate, helping the dough rise and get those great bubbles when cooking!
 (If you are using instant yeast, you don't need to activate it)," Hahn says.
 Okay, it's time to add the mixture to another large bowl.

-Now that you have your bowl with the yeast mixture, and add flour to it.
-Stir the mixture a few times so it forms a dough.
-"For stirring the dough, I like to use a wooden spoon to get it started, and then you can mix the rest with your hand," Hahn shares.
-"It can be messy and sticky, so I use kitchen disposable gloves for things like this, but of course bare hands work just fine."
+Now that you have your yeast mixture with flour in it.
+Stir it a few times so it forms into a dough.
+"For stirring the dough, I like to use a wooden spoon to get it started and then you can mix the rest with your hand," Hahn shares.
+"It can be messy and sticky so I use disposable kitchen gloves for things like this, but of course bare hands work just fine."

-Now, cover the dough, and let it rest for about 30 minutes.
+Now, cover the dough and let it rest for 30 minutes.
 In the meantime, add the remaining 2 tablespoons of sugar and the cinnamon to a small bowl.
-"If you want to try something different, you can skip the sugar, cinnamon mixture and use honey," Hahn says.
+"If you want to try something different, you can skip the sugar cinnamon mixture and use honey," Hahn says.

 "When you start frying, the first one will take longer.
 Once the oil is really hot, the next ones go quick, so be ready," Hahn shares.
-"Have the paper towels ready, and you want to add the sugar and cinnamon right when they come out, so it sticks!"
+"Have the paper towels ready.
+You want to add the sugar and cinnamon right when they come out, so it sticks!"
 Repeat the steps with the remaining elephant ears.

-Once you have finished all of the elephant ears, give yourself a little pat on the back.
-Now, you can finally serve them to your lucky guests, and dig into that sweet and nostalgic treat.
-These are great to eat by themselves, but you can also add a little whipped cream or a scoop of ice cream to up your game.
+Once you've finished cooking all of the elephant ears, give yourself a little pat on the back.
+Now, you can dig into this sweet, nostalgic treat.
+These are great to eat by themselves, but you can add a little whipped cream or a scoop of ice cream to up your game.

 If you have anything left, it will save.
 "You can store these in an airtight container on the counter for a few days," Hahn says.
 We hope you love this nostalgic treat as much as we do.
-We are guessing it will be a favorite delicious recipe at your house.
+We're guessing it will be a favorite recipe at your house soon.

 Best Elephant Ears Recipe